The 13th Amendment to the United States Constitution has had a huge impact on the United States.

 The following transcript is provided for your convenience.

-Now, to give you the full context of the 13th Amendment, it has two sections.
-And so, section one says neither slavery nor involuntary servitude, except as a punishment for crime, wherein the party shall have been duly convicted shall exist within the United States or any place subject to their jurisdiction.
+The 13th amendment to the U.S. Constitution states that “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.”

 In 1863, Lincoln had issued his Emancipation Proclamation which declared (in similar words) that all individuals held as slaves in any state, or in designated parts of states that were rebellious against the U.S. will be, thenceforward and forever, free men.

 But this Emancipation Proclamation wasn’t ending slavery entirely across the nation.
 President Lincoln realized that this Emancipation Proclamation should be followed by an amendment to the Constitution if it would be guaranteeing full abolishment of American slavery.

 This 13th amendment passed before the Civil War had come to an end so before the rebellious states were restored to the northern Union and it should have passed the U.S. Congress easily.
 Though the U.S. Senate had passed the amendment already in April 1864, it wasn’t passed by the House.
 At that very point, Lincoln actively ensured the amendment’s passage in Congress.

 The President insisted that passing this 13th amendment be included in the platform of the Republican Party for the Presidential elections that were up.
 Lincoln’s efforts were successful and the House was passing the important bill with a 119-56 vote in January of 1865.

 Now the 13th amendment was adopted, the U.S. had produced a good constitutional solution for the issue of American slavery.
 This 13th amendment forms, together with the 14th and 15th amendments, the trio of important Civil War amendments to greatly expanded American citizens’ civil rights.